-HVAC helpers are technicians who work with experienced HVAC technicians as they complete the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+An HVAC helper is a technician who works alongside more experienced HVAC technicians while they perform the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

-These HVAC helpers are usually just starting out compared to fully certified HVAC technicians, but they remain an important part of quality HVAC service.
+These HVAC helpers are usually just starting out compared to professional HVAC technicians, but they are still an important part of the team at an HVAC company.

 What Tasks Do HVAC Helpers Complete?